JS Kabylie: The club's early beginnings (1929–1946)

 From the beginning of the year 1929 and after many difficulties, the young Kabyles who had come together to form a sports association, managed to finalize and file their status.
 The sports company called Rapid Club de Tizi-Ouzou was born, the name of the association was borrowed from the Austrian club Rapid Vienna, as well as its colours: green and white.
 The declaration of the association also appears in the JORF.
 For the costs of commitments to the championship of the 1929–30 season and the purchase of equipment, each member brought back his own equipment (shoes, stockings, shorts).
 As for the jerseys and the expenses, they were the object of a quest from their parents, allies and friends and from certain notables of the village.
 The football was bought and graciously donated by Chikhaoui Mohamed Seghir, the team's captain.

-The first season was very difficult not from the point of view of sporting results but from a financial point of view.
-The money was sorely lacking, it was then that they were aware that they could not get by on their own; they got in touch with personalities of the city able to bring them a financial help and a representativeness near the administration to have a possible subsidy and certain facilities of access to the municipal stadium for the drives.
-This is how they entrusted their association to Nouri Mohamed Saïd elected president and to Derridj Idir and Kezzoul Ahmed in charge of finance and administration.
-The functions of assessor are occupied by the players themselves responsible in particular for the equipment and the organization.
-Belhadj Khelifa and Chikhaoui Mohamed Seghir are in charge of the technical aspect (coaches).

 The 1930–31 season was full of promise, the sporting results were encouraging; the young people and the association were starting to be talked about in the region.
 This beginning of notoriety aroused some questions among the leaders of the OTO who were not long in manifesting themselves during the 1931–32 season.
 They approached the leaders of the RCTO in order to integrate them into the ranks of the OTO while showing interest in certain players.
 Finally no longer being able to support themselves with their derisory means, the young people of the Rapid could not ensure the start of the 1932–33 season and had to forfeit and dissolve their sports society.
 Faced with the insistence and threats of the leaders of the OTO and some local elected officials, some players joined the OTO, others the JSII (Jeunesse Sportive Isserville-les Issers), while others again put an end to their adventure.